emilefrey/django-react-postgres-boilerplate/README.md

 ### Left Navigation Bar:
 - The left navigation bar (intially shown on the left with only the Home icon upon login) is auto-generated along with the associated React Router's private routes.
 These routes can be easily added/modified in routes/Routes.ts.

+### Subroutes/Params:
+- There is a dummy component called Placeholder that gives an example on how to access parameters passed into the url.
+This is useful when ensuring the user can access a specific page given say a object's PK...even if the page is refreshed.
+See routes.ts on how to setup the routes to accept optional parameters in the url path.

 ### Alerts:
 - An alert setter at the context level is also included.
 An example of TriggerAlert is shown in Home.tsx (variants displayed after successful/failed submit).
 See AlertContext.tsx for typings.

 ### Customization:
-- The boilerplate app name (shown at login, header, and footer) by changing the constant APP_NAME in frontend/src/settings.tsx.
+- The app name (shown at login & header) is set by the constant APP_NAME in frontend/src/settings.tsx.
 - The default session duration is set to 5 hours in frontend/src/settings.tsx.
 The user will be logged out after 5 hours.
 - The Material UI Theme can be adjusted in frontend\src\Theme.tsx